villasite/sba/_posts/2020-06-29-fri-delana-colvin.md

 ---
 **12 PM**

-We welcome Delana Colvin for today's session of our "On Time God Online" series.
+We welcome Delana Jackee for today's session of our "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>